TheWoodenMan/100-days-of-code/log.md

  1. I just realised i've hit css-tricks a few times already in my studies because it's a popular google search for flexbox.
  2. This time running through i'm going to add it all to anki.
  3. I've never really been able to get flexbox working til now..!
-Wegnt back to my recipe site and flexing with the best of them!
+Wegnt back to my recipe site and flexing with the best of them
- 4.
+ 4. Finished css-tricks first pass, but theres still a lot of detail in there.
+Need to apply even more of this to really chunk it.
+ 5.

 **Link(s) to work**